dagster-io/dagster/docs/docs-beta/docs/guides/quality-testing/asset-checks.md

 ## Blocking downstream assets

-If an asset check fails, it may be useful to block the materialization of downstream assets to prevent the problem from spreading.
-To enable this behavior, set the `blocking` argument to `True` in the `asset_check` decorator.
+By default, materialization of downstream assets will continue, even if a parent's asset check fails.
+To block the materialization of downstream assets, set the `blocking` argument to `True` in the `asset_check` decorator.

 In the example bellow, when the `orders_id_has_no_nulls` check fails, the `augmented_orders` asset isn't materialized.